Denza D9: Hong Kong

 The D9 was introduced in Hong Kong on 24 June 2024, while also debuting the right-hand drive version for the first time.
 Hong Kong is the first right-hand drive market to receive the model, as well as Denza's first overseas operations.
 Only available as an EV model, it is available with front-wheel drive and all-wheel drive layouts.

+Oceania

+Australia

+The D9 went on sale in Australia on 2 March 2026, as the third Denza model to be marketed in the country.
+Imported from China and only available as the EV model, it is available in FWD and AWD variants.

 Southeast Asia

+Brunei

+The D9 has been launched in Brunei alongside the B5 and the entry of the Denza brand in the country on 13 January 2026.
+Imported from China, it is only available in the sole EV variant with all-wheel drive.

 Cambodia

 Cambodia becomes the first ASEAN country to receive the D9, alongside the Denza brand, with deliveries began on 14 July 2024.

 Indonesia

 The D9 was the first Denza model to be marketed in Indonesia, which was launched in the country alongside the Denza brand on 22 January 2025.
 A Chinese left-hand drive model was previously showcased in the country through select public outings in 2024, such as the 31st Indonesia International Motor Show where it was initially debuted.
-Imported from China, it is only available in a single unnamed EV variant with front-wheel drive.
+Imported from China, it is available in the sole unnamed EV variant with front-wheel drive drivetrain.

+In 2026, the D9 will be locally assembled in Indonesia.